cc-cdv-lu/FireFinger/README.md

     - Added reload chapters button to the chapter selection screen
     - The username will now be displayed on the login button, if someone is logged in
     - New icon featuring CDV logo
+    - A predefined set of chapters will now be copied to the userdata folder upon first launch
 - Fixes:
     - Increased upper and lower zoom bounds
     - Fixed issue where footer and header would get distorted at very high/low zooms